-We and our contract manufacturers (CMOs) will also be required to comply with the applicable FDA current Good Manufacturing Practice ("cGMP") regulations.
+We and our CMOs will also be required to comply with the applicable FDA current Good Manufacturing Practice ("cGMP") regulations.
 These regulations include requirements relating to quality control and quality assurance as well as the corresponding maintenance of records and documentation.
 Manufacturing facilities are subject to inspection by the FDA.
 These facilities must be approved to supply licensed products to the commercial marketplace.
 We and our contract manufacturers may not be able to comply with the applicable cGMP requirements and other FDA regulatory requirements.
 Should we or our contract manufacturers fail to comply, we could be subject to fines or other sanctions or could be precluded from marketing our products.

-In particular, if we are awarded a contract under RFP-BARDA-08-15 for the advanced development and procurement of 25 million doses of SparVaxTM, we anticipate engaging a new contract manufacturer to manufacture bulk drug substance for SparVaxTM.
-This contract manufacturer has not manufactured that bulk drug substance before, and we would need to commence a process of technology transfer from Avecia, the prior manufacturer of the bulk drug substance, to this new contract manufacturer.
-There can be no assurance that we would be successful in our technology transfer efforts or that this new contract manufacturer would ever be able to manufacture sufficient amounts of cGMP quality bulk drug substance necessary for us to meet our obligations under any such contract.
+In particular, we have engaged a new contract manufacturer, Diosynth, to replace Avecia to manufacture bulk drug substance for SparVaxTM and are engaged in a technology transfer process to this new contract manufacturer.
+Diosynth has not manufactured this bulk drug substance before.
+There can be no assurance that we will be successful in our technology transfer efforts or that this new contract manufacturer will be able to manufacture sufficient amounts of cGMP quality bulk drug substance necessary for us to meet our obligations to the U.S. government.